 Hi, I am Sean Hoban, a genetic scientist and plant evolutionary ecologist who uses mathematical and computational tools to solve challenges such as (1) the conservation of endangered species (2) the preservation of genetic resources and (3) the management of fragmented landscapes

-I am a postdoctoral fellow at the National Institute for Mathematical and Biological Synthesis (NIMBioS), located on the campus of the University of Tennessee, Knoxville.
-My main current project is to help optimally plan collections of seed from rare plants for ex situ seed conservation (e.g. for seed banks, agricultural collections, botanic gardens), in order to preserve range-wide neutral and adaptive diversity, for use in conservation, restoration, or crop improvement.
-My broader research interest is how environmental and demographic change influences evolutionary and genomic dynamics of populations of rare species, and in applying empirical and theoretical conservation genetics to conservation policy.
+Since October 2013 I have been a postdoctoral fellow at the National Institute for Mathematical and Biological Synthesis (NIMBioS), located on the campus of the University of Tennessee, Knoxville.
+My main current project is to help optimally plan collections of seed from plant populations (e.g. in seed banks, agricultural collections, botanic gardens), in order to preserve range-wide neutral and adaptive diversity, for use in conservation, restoration, or crop improvement.
+My broader research interest is how environmental and demographic change influences evolutionary and genomic dynamics of populations, and in applying empirical and theoretical conservation genetics to conservation policy.
 Some specific topics that I have worked on include range-edge effects, local and long-distance dispersal, and local adaptation- which all underlie a species' ability to persist.
 Lastly I develop tools and approaches to help ensure the efficiency and effectiveness of future genetic and genomic projects, especially sampling strategies.
 I work mostly but not exclusively on plants- I've also worked with genetics of lizards, ice-fish, ungulates, lagomorphs, sharks and commercial fisheries.
 Here is a visual summary.
-I am involved in outreach and education activities, including hands-on software training for management applications, and six years' participation in PlantingScience.org.
+I am also involved in outreach and education activities, including hands-on software training for management applications, and six years' participation in PlantingScience.org.
 A recent interview of me can be read here.

 Details of my research interests, teaching and service experience, news about this site and my work, software resources, and much more are available via the links on the sidebar (left)